janneengestoft/birc-project/README.md

 conda create -n jupyter -c conda-forge -c bioconda -c kaspermunch slurm-jupyter jupyter jupyterlab ipyparallel pandas numpy matplotlib ipympl nodejs seaborn r-essentials rpy2 simplegeneric tzlocal r-vcfr bioconductor-biocinstaller bioconductor-snprelate r-biocmanager
 ```

 It may take `conda` a while to create the environment, so be patient.
-Once created, you must activate that environemnt:
+Once created, you must activate that environment:

 ```bash
 conda activate jupyter
 ```

-and then run this this command:
+and then run this command:

 ```bash
 config-slurm-jupyter.sh
 ```

-That script will ask about a lot of information.
-You can just press enter for all of them **except** when prompted for what password you want to use: Then you must to type your cluster password.
+That script will ask for a lot of information.
+You can just press `Enter` for all of them **except** when prompted for what password you want to use: Then, you must type your cluster password.

 ## Working on the cluster